timmd909/catpoo/bootstrap/INSTRUCTIONS.md

 What you'll have to do

 * Expand the volumes (`sudo raspi-config`)
-* Configuration network settings (only ethernet will work at first)
+* Configuration network settings (wireless is easiest to do after the Ansible has done its thing)